bschwand/bschwand.github.io/_posts/2025-02-02-ultimate_3D_printer_Z_probe.md

 # Building the strain gauge print bed

 My working print bed is a glass plate, under which a 220V silicone heater is glued.
-I did not like all that power going over 12V from the trigorilla kossel controller board, so I switched to a 220V heater switched with an SSR.
+(I did not like all that power going over 12V from the trigorilla kossel controller board, so I switched to a 220V heater switched with an SSR).
 This works very well.
 On top of the heater, there is a 12mm insulating neoprene foam backed with aluminum foil.
 With this, the plate loses very little heat on the backside.
 I figured the best way to attach the aluminum strain plate would be to glue it to a spacer glued to the glass plate and heater.

 Here I create a wall from transparent plastic sheet I had laying around, to mold the spacer